 I have been playing guitar since I was 17, and I’ve written hundreds of riffs and songs (it’s probably closer to 1,000 by now).
-I’ve recorded and published multiple singles, EPs, and albums, and also have experience as a session player.
+I’ve recorded and published 44 songs, and I also have considerable experience as a session player.

 If only someone had helped me discover this passion sooner.

 2. Personal Development

 I started my personal development journey in 2007 and although it has been a bumpy road, nothing has had a greater impact on my ongoing growth and learning.